code4it-dev/c4it-hugo/content/architecture-note/006-cap-theorem/index.md

   - Software Architecture
   - Distributed systems
 toc: true
-summary: "«Consistency, Availability, and Partition tolerance.
+summary: «Consistency, Availability, and Partition tolerance.
 Pick two».
 Is it really THAT simple?
-Let's learn a bit more about the CAP theorem."
+Let's learn a bit more about the CAP theorem.
+images:
+  - /architecture-notes/cap-theorem/featuredImage.png
 ---

 Data consistency is one of the most important things to handle when building distributed systems.
 Will your users always get the most recent data?
 Is it really THAT necessary?